Solingen: Rail

 Solingen Hauptbahnhof is served by Rhine-Ruhr S-Bahn line S1 from Düsseldorf and Düsseldorf Airport Station.
 S-Bahn line S7 links Solingen (including the station nearest the city centre, Solingen Mitte, and Solingen-Grünewald) to Wuppertal via Remscheid, Remscheid-Lennep and Wuppertal-Ronsdorf.
-This line has been operated by Abellio Deutschland since 15 Dec.
-2013.
+This line is currently operated by RheinRuhrBahn, a subsidiary of Transdev Germany.
 The Rhein-Wupper-Bahn (RB 48) runs over the Gruiten–Köln-Deutz line to Bonn-Mehlem via Opladen and Cologne.
-It has been operated by National Express as of 13 Dec.
-2015.
+It has been operated by National Express as of 13 December 2015.
+Starting 11 December 2022, an additional line RE47, running from Remscheid to Düsseldorf via Solingen has been established.
+This line is served by Regiobahn.

 Trolleybus

 Solingen has a trolleybus network, one of only three in Germany remaining besides Eberswalde and Esslingen am Neckar.

 Air transport

 The nearest airports are Düsseldorf Airport and Cologne Bonn Airport.
 Both airports can be reached by train from Solingen-Hauptbahnhof (change trains at Köln Messe/Deutz station for the S-Bahn 13 to Cologne Bonn Airport).
 Other easily reached airports are Frankfurt Airport (ICE train stop), Dortmund Airport (railway station "Holzwickede" on the RE7 trainline) and the low cost Weeze Airport (coaches from Düsseldorf Hauptbahnhof).